Laura Iñiguez, Content Manager at Hirebook

 - Digital Resources

 We’re well into the digital era right now and it’s important to be organized when structuring a company that plans to grow fast.
-Nowadays there are a lot of apps dedicated to help in different aspects of a Human Resources startup department, but sometimes we cannot handle so many apps at the same time.
+Nowadays there are a lot of apps dedicated to helping in different aspects of a Human Resources startup department, but sometimes we cannot handle so many apps at the same time.
 Using a Human Resource Information System (HRIS) that integrates these apps in just one place would be a great asset in managing effectively your employees’ payroll, benefits, talent management, human capital, etc. Hirebook’s Integrations will help you save a lot of time and stress while managing at the top of your game!

 Yes, building your product and company seems to be your main focus, but without policies, your company could come down to pieces and your efforts would be in vain.
 We know that crafting your policies seems like a tedious and difficult task, but once you get started you’ll see it’s not as hard as you think.
 There are a lot of templates available online, you can even take a look at our Stellar Social Media Policies Examples: 3 Ways to Start Crafting Your Own and Prevent Online Mishaps article to get started.